 The cinema chain has taken the health and safety of their patrons and staff a step further and have upgraded the air filters to MERV 13 air filters to ensure superior air quality in their theaters.

-While these precautions seem to be enough to persuade patrons to venture out, according to Markets Insider, “AMC, as of October 16, it experienced an 86% decline in same-movie-theater attendance compared to the prior year.”
+While these precautions seem to be enough to persuade some patrons to venture out, according to Markets Insider, “…81% of Americans have avoided movie theaters since March.”

 Which leaves the questions of, Will we be saying good-bye to cinemas for good?
 As we have seen so many other companies close their doors in 2020.
-Or will Generation Z ever have a cinema experience they remember?
+Or will Generation Z have an in-house cinema experience they remember?